 You really had to be there appreciate.
 So I wonder what the cost of that was.
 But anyway, they had cool new LEDs, which I will cover in my best teams of 2018 article, which I will link down below.

 But I really like their new laser four K projector it at a standing design, which is nice because it makes it more flexible.

 Also, LG had my next monitor on display.
-This is the 34 inch, five k ultra wide 21 by nine display.
+This is the 34 inch, five k ultra-wide 21 by nine display.

 I’m a Mac user so I can’t wait to get this.
-My complaint about the five K ultrafine displays with a bulky bass which they change here to this beautiful slim and curved one, and the crazy large bezels were on the ultrafine five K, but they did not include this in this new one, very thin bezels.
+My complaint about the five K ultrafine displays with a bulky bass which they change here to this beautiful slim and curved one, and the crazy large bezels were on the ultrafine 5K, but they did not include this in this new one, very thin bezels.
 So I really love the way this looks.

 Also, this makes commercial applications possible.
 So let’s say that you wanted a weird aspect ratio to put a fireplace on a wall in a restaurant.

 So this year is gonna be an awesome year for TV.
 Last but not least is the Panasonic G.H. five s.
-I got a little hands on time with this.
+I got a little hands-on time with this.

 We did a little bit of testing here, pushing it.
 10000 eyes, so on this micro fourth, third sensor, and it seemed really clean.
 So I can’t wait to get this to try it.
-They did remove in body stabilization, which sucks.
+They did remove in-body stabilization, which sucks.
 But let’s see if that really matters for the application.

-I missed a few key things, like the video phone with Synaptics built in display fingerprint scanner because honestly, I couldn’t find it.
+I missed a few key things, like the video phone with Synaptics built-in-display fingerprint scanner because honestly, I couldn’t find it.